Njihene/Image-Background-Rmover/README.md

 ## How to Use:
 1- Clone this repository.
-2- Install the required dependencies: streamlit, Pillow, rembg
+2- Install the required dependencies in the [requirements.txt](requirements.txt).
 3- Run the app: streamlit run bg_removal.py
 4- Upload your image and download the result.